 Breach of an award or an enterprise agreement

-The general rule about proceedings brought under the FW Act is that the parties bear their own legal costs.
-Except, where it can be shown that the proceedings were brought vexatiously, or without reasonable cause.
+As a general rule, parties to proceedings brought under the FW Act usually pay their own legal costs.
+This is unless it can be shown that the proceedings were brought vexatiously, or without reasonable cause.
 Or, that the party’s unreasonable act or omission caused the other party to incur costs.
 Or, that the other party unreasonably refused to participate in a matter before the Fair Work Commission (FWC) that was related to the matter in which costs were sought (s 570).

 Proceedings may be brought up to six years after the date payment was due.

-Proceedings for the recovery of a contractual debt are commenced in either a Magistrates’ Court, the County Court or the Supreme Court, depending on the amount in dispute (see An introduction to the courts).
+Proceedings for the recovery of a contractual debt are usually commenced in either the Magistrates’ Court, County Court or Supreme Court, depending on the amount in dispute (see An introduction to the courts).
 The time limit is six years.
 If no wage rate is fixed or agreed, the employee can sue for a reasonable price for the services rendered once the contract has been terminated.

-The Fair Entitlements Guarantee Act 2012 (Cth) (which replaced the General Employee Entitlements and Redundancy Scheme (GEERS)) provides a Fair Entitlements Guarantee Scheme (FEGS) to compensate employees who have lost wages and/or other entitlements due to an employer’s insolvency or bankruptcy.
+The Fair Entitlements Guarantee Act 2012 (Cth) provides a Fair Entitlements Guarantee Scheme (FEGS) to compensate employees who have lost wages and/or other entitlements due to an employer’s insolvency or bankruptcy.